Residencies

 • a short project proposal (1 page maximum) of work to be completed while at Centre [3].

-• list of technical requirements
+• list of technical requirements, including working medium or technique

 Past recipients